apostrophecms/apostrophe-headless/README.md

 ### CSRF protection and logged-in users

-If an API request comes from an Apostrophe user who logged in conventially via the website, and not via the REST login APIs below, then Apostrophe will check for CSRF (Cross-Site Request Forgery) attacks.
+**If an API request comes from an Apostrophe user who logged in conventionally via the website,** and not via the REST login APIs below, then Apostrophe will check for CSRF (Cross-Site Request Forgery) attacks.

 If your API request is being sent by jQuery as provided by Apostrophe, you're good to go: Apostrophe automatically adds the necessary header.